Rogers-Development-Services/Weather-Dashboard/README.md

 2. Create proper logic for searching via state and country.
 (Only searching by city is currently supported)
 3. Verify App using [Nu Html Checker](https://validator.w3.org/nu/)
 4. Check for ADA compliance using [Accessibility Insights for Web](https://accessibilityinsights.io/docs/en/web/overview)
-5. Have Forecast dispaly new 5-day forecast when clicking on a searched city button.

 ## Feedback